mikepfrank/GLaDOS/README.md

 self" of the AI to display a higher degree of intentionality by giving it access to an environment that is sufficiently rich and powerful?

-At this point, GLaDOS is just an experiment, an experiment with perhaps a rather questionable likelihood of success.
+At this point, GLaDOS is only an experiment, an experiment with perhaps a rather questionable likelihood of success.

 ## Language